Biology of depression: Hippocampus

 Atrophy of the hippocampus has been observed during depression, consistent with animal models of stress and neurogenesis.

-Stress can cause depression and depression-like symptoms through monoaminergic changes in several key brain regions as well as suppression in hippocampal neurogenesis.
+Stress can cause depression and depression-like symptoms through monoaminergic changes in several key brain regions as well as suppression in Hippocampal neurogenesis.
 This leads to alteration in emotion and cognition related brain regions as well as HPA axis dysfunction.
 Through the dysfunction, the effects of stress can be exacerbated including its effects on 5-HT.
 Furthermore, some of these effects are reversed by antidepressant action, which may act by increasing hippocampal neurogenesis.
 This leads to a restoration in HPA activity and stress reactivity, thus restoring the deleterious effects induced by stress on 5-HT.

 The hypothalamic-pituitary-adrenal axis is a chain of endocrine structures that are activated during the body's response to stressors of various sorts.
-The HPA axis involves three structure, the hypothalamus which release CRH that stimulates the pituitary gland to release ACTH which stimulates the adrenal glands to release cortisol.
+The HPA axis involves three structures, the hypothalamus, which release CRH that stimulates the pituitary gland to release ACTH which stimulates the adrenal glands to release cortisol.
 Cortisol has a negative feedback effect on the pituitary gland and hypothalamus.
 In people with MDD this often shows increased activation in depressed people, but the mechanism behind this is not yet known.
 Increased basal cortisol levels and abnormal response to dexamethasone challenges have been observed in people with MDD.
 Early life stress has been hypothesized as a potential cause of HPA dysfunction.
 HPA axis regulation may be examined through a dexamethasone suppression tests, which tests the feedback mechanisms.
 Non-suppression of dexamethasone is a common finding in depression, but is not consistent enough to be used as a diagnostic tool.
 HPA axis changes may be responsible for some of the changes such as decreased bone mineral density and increased weight found in people with MDD.
 One drug, ketoconazole, currently under development has shown promise in treating MDD.